chinnakullaireddy/ravi/README.md

-# ravi my nave is ravi from jammalamadugu
+# ravi my nave is ravi